jacob-merson/MFSimulator/README.md

     MFSimulator package.
 Will, however, need to make sure the paths to ffmpeg.exe and convert.exe are set correctly in the 'simulator.py' module

+    Additional information about installing ffmpeg is available at http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/ ffmpeg should come as part of ImageMagick on Windows, and the above link is outdated by a few years, but the instructions on how to set environmental variables paths are still valid (and may require a PC restart before they take effect)

 ***********************************************************************************
 3. Usage